slubold/slubold.github.io/index.md

 # Research
-My research covers a host of network and data science topics, and I am have extensive experience in causal inference, network analysis, and survey design.
+My research covers a host of network and data science topics, and I work on causal inference, network analysis, and survey design.

-I am passionate about developing user-friendly and statistically rigorous software that allows researchers to better understand and learn from their data.
+I am passionate about developing user-friendly and interpretable software that allows researchers to better understand and learn from data.

 See [here](./research-publications.html) for more information on my research and recent publications.